Types of Degrees Marine Maintenance Majors Are Getting

 Online Marine Maintenance Programs

-In the 2018-2019 academic year, 49 schools offered some type of marine maintenance/fitter and ship repair technology/technician program.
+In 2018-2019, 49 schools offered a marine maintenance/fitter and ship repair technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|